crowcoder/CodeMashAbstracts/LevellingUpYourCSharp.md

   Catching exceptions is a relatively expensive operation that is often done unnecessarily.
 Gain understanding of what is happening when you catch and throw, and know when you don't need to.
 *	By ref Reference Type arguments (*I object!*)
   Passing a reference type by ref is a red flag.
-In your entire career you may never have a legitamate reason to do so.
+In your entire career you may never have a legitimate reason to do so.
 Find out why.
 *	IDisposable (*Knowing when it’s time to let go*) Shedding light on what it means to be Disposable and guidance on when you need to make your types Disposable.